Modeling of Fluctuations in Dynamical Optoelectronic Device Simulations within a Maxwell-Density Matrix Langevin Approach: Theoretical model

 and can be calculated by applying the fluctuation-dissipation theorem. {Here, the $\delta$-function indicates the very short memory period of the reservoirs.} The \textit{generalized Einstein relation} for the calculation of the diffusion coefficient is given by\cite{lax1966quantum,marcuse1984computer,sargent1984laser}

 From Eq.~\eqref{eq:heis-lang} together with Eqs.~\eqref{eq:hamil_sys} and \eqref{eq:diff-calc} the quantum Langevin equations for the three-level QCL quantum system can be derived.
-Therefore, we introduce the electron population operators $\op{\sigma}_{ii} = |i\rangle \langle i |$ and the coherence operators $\op{\sigma}_{ij} = |i\rangle\langle j |$.
-The term $\op{\sigma}_{32}\op{a}^\dagger$ describes the creation of a photon accompanied by an electron transition from the higher to the lower lying energy level, and $\op{\sigma}_{23}\op{a}$ the annihilation of a photon accompanied by an electron transition from the higher to the lower lying energy level.
-By dropping these energy non-conserving terms, the interaction Hamiltonian $\op{H}_\mathrm{I}$ in the common rotating wave approximation is obtained.\cite{sargent1984laser, scully1997quantum} The corresponding equations of motion are given by \begingroup \allowdisplaybreaks
+Therefore, we introduce the electron population operators $\op{\sigma}_{ii} = |i\rangle\langle i |$ and the coherence operators $\op{\sigma}_{ij} = |i\rangle\langle j |$.
+The term $\op{\sigma}_{32}\op{a}^\dagger$ describes the creation of a photon accompanied by an electron transition from the lower to the higher lying energy level, and $\op{\sigma}_{23}\op{a}$ the annihilation of a photon accompanied by an electron transition from the higher to the lower lying energy level. {At this point we drop these counterrotating energy non-conserving terms in the interaction Hamiltonian $\op{H}_\mathrm{I}$ as in the commonly used rotating wave approximation.\cite{sargent1984laser, scully1997quantum} This simplifies the following calculations of the noise terms.
+A more complete calculation should also include more than one mode of the optical field in the system Hamiltonian.
+However, these concessions do not affect the form of the specific noise terms which are ultimately used in our simulations.} The corresponding equations of motion are given by \begingroup \allowdisplaybreaks

 \endgroup where $\kappa$ is the cavity decay rate, $\Delta_{ij}$ denotes the energy separation between levels $|i\rangle$ and $| j \rangle$, $\tau_i^{-1} = \sum_{i \neq j} r_{ji}$ is the inverse population lifetime, $r_{ij, i\neq j}$ represents the scattering rate from level $j$ to $i$ and